tiepdotme/samwize.com/_posts/2018-07-19-how-stringsdict-and-nslocalizedstring-works.markdown

 title: "How stringsdict and NSLocalizedString Works"
 date: 2018-07-19T13:26:11+08:00
 categories: []
-published: false
 ---

-When I wrote [Everything About iOS Localization](/2014/04/10/everything-about-ios-localization/), I covered briefly on **plural support** using a `.stringsdict` file (instead of regular `.strings`).
+When I wrote [everything about iOS localization](/2014/04/10/everything-about-ios-localization/), I covered on **plural support**, but was brief.

-This stringsdict turned out to be very powerful, and quite many under-the-hood stuff.
+This post I will explain the use of the powerful `.stringsdict` with a simple use, explaining the basics, then an advanced use.
+Lastly I will try to explain some magic under the hood.

 ## Simple Case

-It is easier to use an example and explain they are doing.
+It is easier to use an example and explain.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>